20 Outdoor Landscape Lighting Ideas for Your Yard

 7. Outdoor Living Space

 The backyard isn’t much of an outdoor living space if you can’t enjoy it after hours.
-Give your outdoor kitchen, dining, or social area an extra shine with ceiling lights, well lights, or a hanging chandelier.
+Have you considered adding backyard landscape lighting to your outdoor kitchen, dining, or social area?
+You can add more ambiance to your space with options like ceiling lights, well lights, or even a hanging chandelier.

 Working with a small space?
+Don’t fret!
+You can take your creative outdoor lighting ideas and adapt them to work in smaller spaces.
 If designed right, the lighting can make a small area look more spacious and welcoming.

 8. Pergola Lights